Scaffold-Stark/scaffold-stark-2/README.md

 ![chall-0-scaffold-config](./packages/nextjs/public/scaffold-config.png)

-4. Get some testnet tokens
+4. Get some testnet tokens.

 You will need to get some `ETH` or `STRK` Sepolia tokens to deploy your contract to Sepolia testnet.